skttl/umbraco-fulltextsearch8/docs/developers-guide.md

         }
     }
 }
 ```
-In this example I add `ISearchService` as a dependencies for the controller. `ISearchService` performs the searching, and takes a `Search` object, which can be configured in numerous ways.
+In this example I add `ISearchService` as a dependency for the controller. `ISearchService` performs the searching, and takes a `Search` object, which can be configured in numerous ways.
 The result is then added to the `ViewBag`.
 Notice that you need to set the culture of the search in order to get results from the right fields.
 Also notice the `Request["p"]` and `Request["q"]` variables used for paging and getting search terms.

 My preferred way of searching looks like this:

 ```
 using Our.Umbraco.FullTextSearch.Interfaces;